 Tip: Be sure to land on your toes rather than flat-footed.
 Landing on your toes is what makes this a great calf exercise–you strengthen those muscles with every jump.

 Stand on the edge of a step or sturdy box.
-Raise your left foot, putting your weight onto your right foot.
+Raise your left foot, putting your body weight onto your right foot.
 Balance on the ball of your right foot.

 Next, lift your right heel and pause there for a few moments.
 Lower your heel and repeat.
 Alternate feet every 10-15 reps, completing a total of three sets for power up those calves!

-Get a three to four-inch mat or block and put your toes on it so they are elevated past your heels.
+Assume a starting position in front of a three to four-inch mat or block and put your toes on it so they are elevated past your heels.
 Bend your right knee and push it forward until you feel that familiar stretch in the back of your calf.

 Repeat with your left leg.
 Aim for three sets of 10-15 reps on each leg.